sopra-fs24-group-01/sopra-fs24-plantparent-server/contributions.md

 ### Daniel
 The main focus of this week was focusing on the signUp and login functionality...
-* Created the user service with login and sign up funcitonality. [#30](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/30)
+* Created the user service with login and sign up functionality. [#30](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/30)

-... and assisiting in some plant stuff
+... and assisting in some plant stuff
 * Create a plant model [#24](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/24)
 * Create the plant store (plantSlice) [#25](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/25)